rafed/rafed.github.io/_pages/martial_arts/karate.md

 ## Karate

-Karate is an unarmed martial arts discipline employing kicking, striking, and defensive blocking with arms and legs.
-It is practiced as an art (budo), self-defense or as a combat sport.
+Karate is an unarmed martial arts discipline that involves kicking, striking, and defensive blocking.
+It is practiced as an art (budo), self-defense or as a sport.

 Originating from **Japan**, Karate was founded by **Gichin Funakoshi**.
 Karate means **Empty hand**.
-Although most techniques are empty handed, sometimes weapons are also practiced.
+Although most techniques are empty handed, occasionally weapons are also practiced.
 Famous practitioners include **Jean-Claude Van Damme, Luca Valdesi, Bill (superfoot) Wallace**.

 <div class="embed-responsive embed-responsive-16by9">
 	<iframe class="embed-responsive-item" src="https://www.youtube.com/embed/nz12z9___DU"></iframe>